aakagawa/Blow_Up/README.md

 ### MacOS
 1. **Prepare your environment:**
    - Ensure openFrameworks v0.12.0 is installed.
    - Clone or download the [ofxTensorFlow2 repository](https://github.com/zkmkarlsruhe/ofxTensorFlow2) to your openFrameworks addons folder.
+(Replace OF_ROOT with the path to your openFrameworks installation).
 ```
 cd OF_ROOT/addons
 git clone https://github.com/zkmkarlsruhe/ofxTensorFlow2.git